 "Learning about trauma’s impact has given our field a much better understanding of the way that domestic and sexual violence can deeply affect survivors.
 When we address the profound disruption that trauma causes in so many lives, our work is transformed."

 - Dr. Terri Pease, National Center on Domestic Violence, Trauma and Mental Health

-The National Center on Domestic Violence, Trauma and Mental Health
+The National Center on Domestic Violence, Trauma and Mental Health Website